What is AS9100?

 Certification

 The AS9100 audit is a critical part of the Quality Management System processes.
-In general, an audit is collecting evidence of what is happening in the processes, and then comparing this to the planned arrangements for the process.
+In general, an audit involves collecting evidence of what is happening in a process, and then comparing this to the planned arrangements for that process.
 The intent of the audit is to verify conformance when the actual activities match the planned activities; however, if processes are not happening as planned, this is identified.
 The audit process uses interviews, observation, and review of documentation to collect this audit evidence.

 Part of the QMS is to include internal audits, where the organization hires people to conduct this audit of the processes and report back to the company how well the processes are performing against the plans.
 Many companies will also hire independent third-party certification auditors to compare their processes against the AS9100 standard and issue a certification that all the standard requirements are met.
 This is called AS9100 certification.